gavinlaking/vedeu/README.md

 `y`          sets the starting row point.
 (See Geometry) `x`          sets the starting column point.
-`z`          an integer specifying the z-index of the interface.
-              (See Layers)

 `width`      sets character width of the interface `height`     sets character height of the interface